 With a maximum growth of four inches, the blue chrome is quiet and easy to maintain.

 In nature they are alone and in schools.
 A group of three can be kept in a 15 gallon aquarium.
-Smaller aquariums should only consider a blue color if there are other fish in the aquarium.
+Being an active fish with bright blue colors, they stand out in a small aquarium.

-They are compatible with this list of dwarf fish.
-Mature fish can reach five inches in length.
+They are compatible with this list of dwarf fish outlined in this article.
 Feed these reef-loving fish a combination of meaty and herbivorous foods.

 7. Neon Goby